 If the foreclosure sale is scheduled to occur in the next few days, you can halt the sale immediately by filing for bankruptcy.

 The automatic stay will stop the foreclosure in its tracks.
-Once you file for bankruptcy, something called an automatic stay immediately goes into effect.
+Once you file for bankruptcy, something called an "automatic stay" immediately goes into effect.
 The stay functions as an injunction prohibiting your mortgage lender from foreclosing on your home or otherwise trying to collect its debt.
 This means that any foreclosure activity must be halted during the bankruptcy process.

 If you want to keep your home, a Chapter 13 bankruptcy may help you accomplish this goal.
-However, if you’re simply trying to buy some time by stalling the foreclosure, a Chapter 7 bankruptcy may be right for you.
+However, if you’re simply trying to buy some time by stalling the foreclosure, a Chapter 7 bankruptcy might be right for you.

 Benefits of a Chapter 7 bankruptcy.
-If you’re already in foreclosure, filing Chapter 7 bankruptcy isn’t a good way to save your home, but it will delay the foreclosure proceedings and provide you with time to live in the home without making payments.
-(You can put this money towards saving up for a rental.
+If you’re already in foreclosure, filing Chapter 7 bankruptcy isn’t usually a good way to save your home, but it will delay the foreclosure proceedings and provide you with time to live in the home without making payments.
+You can put this money towards saving up for a rental.
 You can also use this time to try to work with the lender to come up with a way to avoid foreclosure.
 (Learn more in Your Home in Chapter 7 Bankruptcy.)

 Ultimately, if your modification application is approved, the foreclosure will be permanently stopped so long as you keep up with the modified payments.